zxc916684603/ecs/intl.en-US/Product Introduction/Regions and zones.md

 -   If your applications require high disaster recovery capabilities, we recommend that you deploy your instances in different zones of the same region.
 -   If your applications require low network latency between instances, we recommend that you create your instances in the same zone.

+For more information about regions and zones, see the [Alibaba Cloud Global Infrastructure](https://www.alibabacloud.com/global-locations).